M1ndFl4y/pcdc/README.md

 ```
 git clone https://github.com/M1ndFl4y/pcdc.git
 ```
-Change the premissions of pcdc.sh to run for you.
+Change the premissions of pcdc.py to run for you.

 ```
-chmod +x pcdc.sh
+chmod +x pcdc.py
 ```

 ## How to use